rsdbhamre/Lalaland/README.md

 ---

+### Modlist At A Glance
+I have thoroughly documented all the customizations, if any, of the installed mods and have tagged mods with keywords in the notes tab of mo2 left pane.
+The keywords being:
+- Information - These are notes for mods that may need further customization depending on the user hardware and software environment or simply user preferance.
+The modlist is plug and play and the game will run just fine even if you don't bother reading this, but for the discerning fellow, it may be a good idea to read up on the info provided for such mods
+- Post Installation - This is just for reference of what edits I have done to the mod after it's installation, like any changes to ini files or other assets
+- Manual Installation - When mods have been installed manually, like changing folder structure during the installation, this is a reference for how it was done.
+- FOMOD - This tag is to identify mods that have FOMODs.
+When reinstalling a mod that has FOMOD, the choices previously made will be highlighted.
+- GUI key - keys for various utility mods like CS, dMenu etc. You can also check the hotkeys IN-GAME through SKSE menu framework in the Execute Hotkeys tab

+To search mods tagged with the above keywords, you can use the filter in the left pane of mo2.
+Also, always check the OPTIONALS separator for optional mods according to your preference.

+---

 ## Playing the Game
 - Launch Skyrim SE through Mod Organizer 2 (MO2) in the Lalaland folder.
 - Enjoy the enhanced visuals and gameplay!